 1.4 Revision date: February 2019

 1.5 Unit responsible Office of the President and CEO

 This Code guides expectations and prescribes a minimum standard of conduct from all RACGP members in their interaction with each other and with the RACGP’s staff.

 This Code constitutes a behavioural code enforceable under clause 27(b) of the Constitution.

-This Code is authorised by the CEO and endorsed by Council.
+This Code is authorised by the CEO and endorsed by the RACGP Board.